 Video SEO optimization for your website or your YouTube is critical in shaping your business and product sales.
 It’s said by 78% of marketing experts that creating videos helped increase their sales!*

-Even if you aren’t selling any products, video is a great way to get eyes to your website!
+Video is a powerful tool for engaging and attracting users to your website, even if you aren’t selling any products.
 So let’s learn how to optimize those videos to give them the best chance at getting seen.

 Search Engine Optimization is a process of tailoring your website, video content, or social media content to make it more easily found by the Google Algorithm or YouTube Algorithm.
 Video SEO optimization can help your video get more views and boost your website traffic.
 Certain SEO optimizations can make the algorithm’s little bots detect whether content is useful for searchers.